 The J/111 is a sleek, speedy, one-design 36 footer that daysails, races, and weekend cruises like no other.
 The J/111 is an easy-to-handle, comfortable-to-sail boat that accelerates quickly, slices to windward at 7+ knots and hits double-digit speeds downwind.
 It is designed to be the best performing, easiest-to-sail boat of its size on the market, whilst offering the creature comforts needed (6′ headroom) to satisfy the occasional overnight cruise.

-For 2014 this forty-foot asymmetric performance cruiser-racer benefits from a redesigned interior and exterior, with a modern feel and welcome hull windows.
+Recently revamped, this forty-foot asymmetric performance cruiser-racer benefits from a redesigned interior and exterior, with a modern feel and welcome hull windows.
 Winner of RORC’s Yacht of the Year, the J/122 has matured into an extremely successful race boat both around-the-cans and offshore.
 In 2009, one UK J/122 owner raced single-handed across the Atlantic and won his class.